macloo/python-adv-web-apps/docs/functions.rst

 *Modular* can mean that each function accomplishes *one* task.
 It’s not sensible to write a function that contains only one line, so don’t take this too literally.
 However, writing a lot of small, short functions gives you an easy way to test and perfect each part of your program in a very manageable way.

-It keeps the larger job &mdash; the complete program &mdash; from overwhelming you.
+It keeps the larger job — the complete program — from overwhelming you.

 Chapter review: chapter 3
 -------------------------